 - Five copies of the anthology of published stories (A PDF version of the book will be available on our website to download and share)

 - The opportunity to attend a Festival session

 Terms and Conditions

-- The competition is open to students of all abilities, including people of determination.
+- The competition is open to students of all abilities.

-- Copyright of material submitted remains with Emirates Airline Festival of Literature.
+- Copyright of material submitted remains with the Emirates Literature Foundation.

 - Stories should be submitted in a legible font, size 12 point, 1.5 line spacing.

-- Stories should be unpublished and not previously submitted to any competition.
+- Stories should be unpublished and not previously submitted to any other competition.

 - Stories should be no longer than the word limit (entries exceeding the word limit assigned for each age group will be disqualified).

 - Entries must be received on or before the closing date of 31 October 2023.